Gusud/HQ-Bot/README.md

     * pip install pyautogui
     * pip install pytesseract

-    (If you have an error, try reinstalling python and ensure that the "Add Python to PATH" box is ticked)
+    (If you have an error, try reinstalling python and ensure the "Add Python to PATH" box is ticked)

   4) Install the tesseract training files [here][TesseractFile] and follow installation steps.